 America needs a stable supply of reliable and affordable energy to keep our economy strong.
 We can achieve this with a comprehensive energy policy.
 Congress and the federal government must focus on removing the unnecessary roadblocks to increase production, bring down prices, and create jobs.
 We need an all of the above approach to energy production to remain competitive in an ever increasing global marketplace.
 The success of Texas and America continues to depend on access to abundant, reliable, and affordable sources of energy.
 An-all-of-the-above approach to energy will help ensure reliability and affordability that includes fossil fuels, renewable energy and nuclear energy.
 America has proven domestic resources that are blocked from access thanks to an obstructionist federal government.
 In just the last year, we have watched the Obama Administration increasingly close areas of the country off for offshore energy development, halt permits for energy mining, and dramatically increase rules on energy production.
 This is not just an energy security issue, but a jobs and economic issue at a time of record unemployment.
 As a member of the House Energy & Commerce Committee, I will be working to address these issues.

-As a member of the House Energy and Commerce Committee, I was honored to be appointed Vice Chair of the Energy and Power Subcommittee by Chairman Fred Upton for the 114th Congress.
+As a member of the House Energy and Commerce Committee, I was honored to be appointed Vice Chair of the Energy Subcommittee by Chairman Greg Walden for the 115th Congress.
 I am co-chair of the Congressional Refinery Caucus with Rep. Cedric Richmond (D-LA).
 Click here for more information.
 I am also co-chair of the Corrosion Prevention Caucus with Rep. Elizabeth H. Esty (D-CT).
 Click here for more information.

 Ensuring Balance on EPA Clean Air Rules